 I have a special interest in rabbits and have four of my own.
 I also have three guinea pigs, three cats, two gerbils, two cockatiels, and two collie dogs.

 I joined Beaconsfield in January 2019, however, I have spent my weekends volunteering at the practice since August 2018.
 In 2021 I qualified and am now a Registered Veterinary Nurse and a Clinical Coach.

-At home, I have a beautiful German Shepherd, Barney, whom I love taking out for long walks!
-I am also the mum of Harry, my adorable black and white kitten, whom came to Beaconsfield as a 6 week old kitten.
-Outside of work I enjoy going to the gym, cooking, hiking...and studying veterinary nursing in between!
+At home, I have a beautiful German Shepherd, Barney, whom I love!
+I also have Harry, my black and white cat.
+He came to Beaconsfield as a 4 week old kitten.
+Outside of work I enjoy travelling.

 I joined the practice in February 2009 and while working here, I trained as a veterinary care assistant and qualified in July 2011.
 Since becoming more involved with the animals and working more closely with our vets and nurses, I have found a job I am extremely passionate about and want to stick with for the rest of my career.

 I have three cats, Bobby, Paisley, and Pumpkin, who were all from one of our many stray litters and were born in a greenhouse.
 I also have two rabbits, and a number of fish.
 Having the opportunity to work as a VCA and playing a part in helping an animal get better puts a smile on my face and makes my job worth doing.

 I studied Animal Management at Weston College and came to Beaconsfield for work experience in 2016.

 Since then I completed a Veterinary Care Assistant qualifiction at Bridgwater College and am now fully qualified.